crossbanc/crossbanc/README.md

 <p>
 crossbanc is a financial information services application.
 <br />
-Thus, it provides information on financial instruments.
+Thus, crossbanc provides information on financial instruments.
 <br />
 <br />
 This repository stores the web pages that provides information about the application.